Skip to main content

 Foreign policy

-Since accession to the EU in 2004 and the Eurozone in 2008, Malta has devoted considerable energy to developing its relations with EU institutions and member states.
-Malta held the Presidency of the Council of the EU for the first time in 2017.
+Since joining the European Union in 2004 and the Eurozone in 2008, Malta has remained deeply engaged with EU institutions and member states.
+Malta last held the Presidency of the Council of the EU in 2017.

 Fast facts